olivercliff/pynats/README.md

 | `ppc` | Pairwise-phase consistency |
 | `pec` | Power envelope correlation |

-### Information-theoretic measures
+### Information-theoretic statistics

-General bivariate information-theoretic measures that are computed with either a kernel or a Gaussian estimator.
+General bivariate information-theoretic statistics that are computed with either a kernel or a Gaussian estimator.

 | Function | Description |
 | -------- | ----------- |